siciarek/ad-rotator-bundle/src/Siciarek/AdRotatorBundle/Resources/doc/references/installation.rst

     - { resource: ../../src/Siciarek/AdRotatorBundle/Resources/config/config.yml }

-and as a separate sections add:
+and as a separate sections add (if you have not done it yet):

 .. code-block::	yaml